gpnlab/ccgpn/docs/docs/index.md

 License your code!
 A repository like this without a license maintains copyright to the author, but does not provide others with any conditions under which they can use the software.
-In this case, we use the MIT license.
+In this case, we use the BSD-3 license.
 You can read the conditions of the license in the `LICENSE` file.
 As you can see, this is not an Apple software license agreement (has anyone ever actually tried to read one of those?).
 It's actually all quite simple, and boils down to "You can do whatever you